 Development of time management skills is essential when you are running your own business.
-Over the years I've read pretty much read every book written on time management.
-I guess you could say I'm sort of obsessed with the topic.
+Over the years, I've read nearly every book written on time management.
+You could say I'm sort of obsessed with the topic.
 I do actually enjoy reading about the various ways you can carve out time to do the things you need to do.
-Almost every book I read had some important point in it.
+Almost every book I've read has had some relevance to it.

-TIP 6: Learn how to manage your time and you'll do a lot of what you need to do for your business...and everything (or at least most things) will fall into place.
+TIP 6: Learn how to manage your time, because you need to for your business...and everything (or at least most things) will fall into place.

-Okay, now that we've established the importance and the benefits of time management, let's jump into the rest of the tips.
+Okay, now that we've established the important benefits of time management, let's dive into this tip...

-1. Spend 10-15 minutes every night planning out what needs to get done the next day.
-Make a quick list and get it out of your head.
+Planning - Spend 10-15 minutes, every night, making a plan for the next day.
+Jot down a quick list and then empty your head.
 You'll sleep better too if you do this.
-Next to each task, right down any phone numbers for phone calls you need to make.
-Make note of the files on your computer or hard files you'll need in order to get the task completed.
-Basically, give a little more info about each task so that when you wake up the next day you can get right into it.
+Next to each task, write down any contact information for phone calls you need to make.
+Make note of the files on your computer or hard files you'll need to get the task completed.
+Put down a few details about each task so that when you wake up the next day you can get right into it.

-2. Organize your work space.
-Whether you work at a coffee house, on your couch, your dining room table or from an actual desk in an actual office...organizing your work makes a huge difference on your work flow.
-Make sure the files on your computer are organized and things are filed in folders that make sense.
+WorkSpace - Whether you work at a coffee house, on your couch, at your dining room table, or from an actual office desk...organizing your space makes a huge difference in creativity and workflow.
+Make sure the files on your computer are organized and things are filed so they make sense.
 Make hard copy files to keep on your desk.
 Keep all items you need to get your work done accessible and within reach.
 You shouldn't have to get up too often or waste time searching for things you need.

-3. Every minute counts.
-When you make a list and know what you have to do, you can utilize every minute, every chance you get to tackle a task.
+Time - When you make a list and know what you have to do, you can utilize every minute, tackling tasks.
 Just start doing something.
-Even if you think it'll take longer than the time you have.
+Even if you think it'll take longer than the allotted time you have.
 Just start it.
 Then, when you get another few minutes, continue with that task.

-As the New Year approaches resolve to become a better time manager, because there's always room for growth!
+As the New Year approaches, resolve to become better at time management.
+Because there's always room for growth!

 In honor of your Illumination,